-It’s America’s birthday, and although it’s on a Tuesday, there’s no reason not to go to these awesome 4th of July events.
-There are plenty of patriotic celebrations happening, including dance parties, barbecues and even a cheeky burlesque show.
-From ragers atop some of NYC's most scenic rooftop bars to bashes held on some of Gotham’s best beaches, block up and prepare your hide for some fun in the sun.
-After gorging on barbecue and drinking the day away, make sure to find the best spots to watch the 4th of July fireworks.
+It’s America’s big day, and although it’s on a Wednesday (hump day!), there’s no reason not to go all out at these epic 4th of July events.
+There are plenty of patriotic celebrations that include the best dancing, barbecue and even a cheeky burlesque show.
+From ragers atop some of NYC's most scenic rooftop bars to bashes held on some of Gotham’s best beaches, grab your sunscreen and your sunnies and prepare for some fun in the sun.
+After gorging on red, white and blue treats and drinks, settle in for the night at one of the best spots to watch the Macy’s 4th of July fireworks.

 RECOMMENDED: Full coverage of the 4th of July in NYC

 What’s more of an American celebration than overeating?
 Overeating hot dogs.
 For sport.
 On friggin’ TV.
 The world’s best-known competitive snack-down, Nathan’s Hot Dog Eating Contest, is back at Coney Island.
 Thousands gather to watch as the most talented gluttons prove just how many of America’s finest delicacy they can swallow (and keep down) in 10 minutes.

 For this mother of all pyrotechnic displays, Macy's will explode more than 75,000 fireworks choreographed to a patriotic score over the East River.
 Check out our guide for the best viewing spots and don't forget to bring your own picnic basket with beverages to toast our country's birthday.

 Lovers of mambo music, unite! on July 4, Lincoln Center’s alfresco danceathon gets into the groove when The Mambo Legends Orchestra delivers upbeat realness.
 Show off your fancy footwork, or if you’re worried you’re not ready to bring it, come early and take a free dance class to learn the dips and spins.